snotskie/ttrpg/site/src/characters.md

 ### Transport Authority

 You gain access to a vehicle of your choice appropriate to the setting and within reason.
 Whenever you would fail a Check or lose a Contest while operating this vehicle, protect yourself.
 The amount you protect yourself by depends on the vehicle and the Stat used, ranging from $+0$ to $+dc4$.
 If this vehicle is lost, stolen, or destroyed, replacing it may require time and effort. *This Ability requires and extends Licensed Driver.*

+### Blessed by Copilots

+While transporting others, you may designate one or more other characters you are transporting.
+When they Help you during that transport, their costs to do so are reduced by ①. *This Ability requires and extends Licensed Driver.*

 ---